le-chartreux/modern-python/code/test/execution.md

 ### Configuration

 Put the following configuration in your `pyproject.toml`.
+Replace

 ```toml
 [tool.coverage.paths]